prabhakar-sivanesan/OpenCV-rtsp-server/README.md

-# RTSP streaming using GStreamer
+# RTSP streaming using GStreamer - test

 Python implementation to stream camera feed from OpenCV videoCapture via RTSP server using GStreamer 1.0.